Twins salvage split with Royals

 Rosario led off the fifth with a single and scored on Castro's double to right.
 Mauer walked on four Hammel pitches.

-Sano demolished Hammel's first pitch far over the left-center field fence with Mauer and Castro along for the ride to give the Twins a 4-1 advantage.
+Sano demolished Hammel's first pitch fastball far over the left-center field fence, an estimated 450 feet, with Mauer and Castro along for the ride to give the Twins a 4-1 advantage.

+"I was trying to go down and away with a heater there and basically just left it out in the middle," Hammel said.
+"I was committed to him swinging there.
+You get a swing early there you can get a double play ball.
+But it wasn't meant to be."

+"But I saw that one and I thought I made good contact," Sano said.

-In a battle of the Jorges in the first inning, Bonifacio doubled against Twins right-hander Felix Jorge, who was making his major league debut.
+In a battle of the Jorges in the first inning, Bonifacio doubled against Felix Jorge.

 Bonifacio soon scored on Eric Hosmer's two-out, opposite field home run, his 11th homer of the season.
 Hosmer parked a 1-1 pitch into the left-field seats, an estimated 388 feet.